-Contact The Pendergrass Law Firm Today For a Free Consultation With a Lawrenceville Personal Injury Attorney
+Contact The Pendergrass Law Firm Today For A Free Consultation With A Lawrenceville Personal Injury Attorney

 We offer a free consultation for people who want to know more about working with a personal injury law firm after an accident.
 There are many different types of personal injury cases we handle across Gwinnett County, each of which is unique to the specific circumstances of the accident.
 Unfortunately, the insurance company handles each personal injury claim with a similar approach: to settle quickly and cheaply, without taking the many unique details of the situation into account.
 This is why working with a Lawrenceville personal injury attorney is such an important step.